 Take a look at some common errors in prepositions:

-'I will meet you on Monday at 7 PM.' - Right.
+'I will meet you on Monday at 7 PM.' - Correct.

-Always use correct prepositions in the writing and speaking sections of the TOEFL.
-Else your aim of being a part of one of the best American universities never gets fulfilled.
+Always use the correct prepositions in the writing and speaking sections of the TOEFL.
+Otherwise, your goal of being accepted into one of the best American universities may not be realized.

 Use of Contractions While Writing: